Assessment Adjustments: Guidance for online and on-campus exams and in-class tests

 Additional Time:

-If a student has been recommended additional time for an online assessment, this will need to be put in place when the exam or in-class test is set up on Brightspace by the Academic School.
+If a student has been recommended additional time for an online assessment, this will need to be put in place when the exam or in-class test is set up on Brightspace.
 This includes assessments which can be undertaken at any time within a given period, but once the test starts, there is a limited amount of time in which it can be completed.
 E.g. Students can take the exam within a 24-hour window, but once they start the exam, the time allowed is limited to 3 hours.

 Please ensure it is made clear to students ahead of the exam or in-class test that they have been awarded the additional time.